ashmita14/Projects_and_TermPapers/README.md

 # Projects_and_TermPapers

-Github repository for all project and term paper reports.
+Github repository for all projects, term paper and open lab reports.